Statistical Inference for High-Dimensional Linear Regression with Blockwise Missing Data: Introduction

 \subsection{Main Contributions}

-In this study, building upon carefully constructed unbiased estimating equations and a multiple blockwise imputation procedure that account for the structural missing covariates, we propose a computationally efficient semi-supervised sparse estimator for the high-dimensional regression coefficient vector based on a novel multiple blockwise imputed Dantzig selector, and obtain its theoretical properties under mild regularity conditions.
-Importantly, unlike the existing methods, our method does not require any complete observations across the available samples.
-In addition, we further develop an innovative semi-supervised projected estimating equation technique that intrinsically achieves bias-correction of the initial sparse estimator, leading to nearly unbiased estimators for the individual regression coefficients that are asymptotically normally distributed under mild conditions.
-By carefully analyzing these nearly unbiased estimators, asymptotically valid confidence intervals and statistical tests about each regression coefficient can be constructed accordingly.
-In particular, our theoretical analysis provide important insights on the benefit of the unsupervised samples on the proposed inference procedures, yielding their scalability and adaptivity to the semi-supervised data (see also the discussions after Theorems \ref{est.thm} and \ref{inf.thm} for details).
+In this study, building upon a blockwise imputation procedure and carefully constructed unbiased estimating equations that account for the structural missing covariates and partially observed response variable, we propose a computationally efficient sparse estimator for the high-dimensional regression coefficient vector, and obtain its theoretical properties under mild regularity conditions. { Importantly, unlike most existing methods, our method does not require any fully observed samples in the data, and could automatically benefit from additional unsupervised samples, until achieving the optimal rate of convergence of fully observed samples.}

+{ In addition, we further develop an innovative projected estimating equation technique that { leverages all the available data including the unsupervised samples, so as to correct the bias in the initial sparse estimator, and to obtain nearly unbiased estimators for the individual regression coefficients.
+These estimators are shown to be asymptotically normally distributed, with a variance that is minimized by construction.} By carefully analyzing these debiased estimators, asymptotically valid confidence intervals and statistical tests about each regression coefficient can be constructed accordingly.
+In particular, our theoretical analysis provide important insights about the benefit of the unsupervised samples on the proposed inference procedures, yielding their indispensable role for constructing estimators with competitive efficiency (see also the discussions after Theorems \ref{est.thm} and \ref{inf.thm}).}